 The editing I do is basic for brightness, sharpness, clarity and color balance.
 I try to remove the images where people are doing unflattering things or blinking, etc. That’s the first run.
 For the images you use for prints or albums through me I’ll go back and do further editing for each image.
 Also, any image that I may use for website or blog is available to you if you ask fr them.
 But my “basic” editing is pretty thorough for these things.

 Why should you get a wedding album?

 Remember the 8-track player?
 How about the cassette?
 Now that was an innovation!
 But, alas, neither of those are even around anymore.
 Sounds silly but that will also happen to DVD’s in a few years.
 Most computers already don’t have DVD players anymore.
-All of this is to point out that some mediums go away but print has never gone out of style.
+We’re already at thumb-drives instead. we simply upload your images to a gallery and you then download them to your computer or thumb-drive.What’s next?
+All of this is to point out that as all of these mediums go away and new trendy ones will come, but print has never gone out of style.
 There’s just nothing like flipping through a beautiful album of the images from your wedding day.
 It’s a tangible trip down memory lane to an almost perfect day.
 And it’s something that can be passed along from generation to generation.
 That’s why I’m so sold on albums.
 I also highly recommend images for canvas wraps or large prints on your walls.
 I recommend you get them through me and my professional labs, but even if you go to a big box store I still hope that you do get wall hangings.

 When should you expect to see your images?